licaakwarteng/angelica/index.md

-5. ### Lavender Lane Fashion Project
-   This is a fashion project that addresses three different objectives in a business setting.
-The project was done using Python.
-This helps the team have some insights at departmental level.
-Not all insights are the same for every stakeholder even though the data analyst may be the same personnel communicating insights.
+6. ### Gaining a Competitive Advantage in Fashion Business This fashion project addresses three different objectives in a business setting.
+Focus on same company, different business objectives to different stakeholders.

-   Tools used were Python, csv files and Jupyter Notebooks.
+   Tools used: Python, csv files and Jupyter Notebooks.

    The report is in three parts:
    1. The Sales and Marketing Team Report
    2. The Executive Team Report
    3. The Data Science and DevOps Team.

-   Project files are available in the GitHub project folder <a href="https://github.com/licaakwarteng/Python_projects/blob/main/data_science/ML%20models/fashion_analytics.ipynb">Here</a>
+   For project details, visit my GitHub repository <a href="https://github.com/licaakwarteng/Python_projects/blob/main/data_science/ML%20models/fashion_analytics.ipynb">Here</a>

    <img width="1205" height="623" alt="image" src="https://github.com/user-attachments/assets/2068a21e-9d95-42ad-a1e8-85656cb3015d" />